rrweb-io/rrweb/docs/recipes/optimize-storage.md

 ### Use packFn to compress every event

-rrweb provides a pako-based simple compress function rrweb.pack.
+rrweb provides an fflate-based simple compress function rrweb.pack.

 You can use it by passing it as the `packFn` in the recording.